 Which ones are better?

-As the table shows, the main advantages of power banks with LiPo batteries is that they’re more compact and more lightweight.
+As the table shows, the main advantage of power banks with LiPo batteries is that they’re more compact and lightweight.
 Besides, two of the main features users are looking for in a power bank is how compact it is and how much power it can deliver.
-Thus, logically, LiPo batteries offer both of these qualities; in fact, they allow manufacturers to capitalize and play with different shapes and sizes (lipstick, credit card) as well as a lightweight, making them more attractive to buyers.
+Thus, logically, LiPo batteries offer both of these qualities; in fact, they allow manufacturers to capitalize and play with different shapes and sizes (lipstick, credit card) as well as lightweight, making them more attractive to buyers.

 As for the drawbacks, LiPo batteries are more expensive, increasing the total production cost of such power banks, and according to Battery University, “they have identical charge and discharge characteristics to other Li-ion systems, but their foil package may be less durable than Li-ion in the cylindrical package“.

 And the main disadvantages of Li-ion power banks consist of the fact that they suffer from aging, even when not in use, and carry a certain risk of explosion.
+The rate of aging can vary depending on various factors, including temperature, storage conditions, and battery management systems.

 It’s unfair to say that one type of battery is better than the other when both offer great benefits, as well as minor disadvantages.
 Overall, LiPo power banks are better for shoppers looking for portability, while Li-ion ones are better suited for those looking for durability.